public-transport/hafas-client/docs/journeys.md

 	longitude: 3.21
 }

-// an address, which is an FTPF `location` object
+// an address, which is an FPTF `location` object
 {
 	type: 'location',
 	address: 'foo street 1',